mt-xing/cugl-networking-extension/README.md

-# Cornell University Game Library (CUGL)
+# Cornell University Game Library (CUGL) Networking Extension

-This template provides a base for you to build off of.
-You should add all of your files to sources and assets, as appropriate.
-This will allow access to the Apple, Android, and Windows IDEs.
+This repository provides a networking extension to CUGL.

-You will need to make changes to the project to give it a different name and package identifier (to prevent your application from clashing with others).
-See the course web page for instructions
+For more information, see [https://go.michaelxing.com/cuglnet](https://go.michaelxing.com/cuglnet).